2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 Type `http://localhost:4280` in your web browser and behold our crappy site!

 {% include figure image_path="/assets/images/posts/static-web-app-initial.png" caption="Ah jeez, this is embarrassing." alt="basic public site" %}

+As discussed, we'll be deploying this to code to our Static Web App from GitHub, so in the [next post]({% post_url /learn/web/static-web-app/procedures/2024-02-28-push-to-github %}) we'll push our code to GitHub.